Sprung a Leak? The Cost of Referral Leakage

 Statistics show that on average 10 out of every 1,000 patients that are 65 or older will encounter CHF .
 The cost of losing those 10 patients could cost an individual provider more than $340,000.
 The losses for 100 primary care providers come to a staggering $3.4 million.

 Seamless care coordination is essential to population health management of patients and the financial stability of the practices that serve them.
-With better data and analytics, out of network patient leakage can be prevented; something that is particularly critical for health systems operating on a fee for service basis or with value-based reimbursements.
+With better data and analytics, referral leakage can be prevented; something that is particularly critical for health systems operating on a fee for service basis or with value-based reimbursements.
 Keeping referrals within a targeted set of high-quality specialists not only reduces risk but it optimizes outcomes.
 Patients are satisfied when their specialist is covered in-network by their insurance provider and practices keep their customers while ensuring long-term stability for their business.

 The Milbank Quarterly http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3160594/